• Home

 However, the actual charge directly reflects the amount of work involved, and the effort needed to achieve consensus, in each individual case.

-The specialist work of processing a Public Path Order application is carried out by ourselves or by Babergh and Mid Suffolk District Council on our behalf and their current hourly rate is £75, plus disbursements (such as travel and land registry information).
-Our current rate is £74.
+The specialist work of processing a Public Path Order application is carried out by ourselves and our current rate is £80p/h.

 An initial, non-returnable £500 fee is payable by new applicants.
 The fee will be charged when your application form has been assessed and we have all the information we require.
 It covers the costs of researching the status of the path, including production of a map, and the initial site visit and assessment of the proposal.